Module palletjack.load

 self._class_logger.info(

-'Deleting features from layer `%s` in itemid `%s`', self.layer_index, self.feature_service_itemid
+"Deleting features from %s index `%s` in itemid `%s`",

 )

-self._class_logger.debug('Delete string: %s', delete_oids)
+self._class_logger.debug("Delete string: %s", delete_oids)

 #: Verify delete list